GeorgeGabs/My-Cloud-Security-Journey/phase-1/03-cia-triad-framework.md

 | **Integrity** | Prevent tampering | Audit logs, versioning | Data is accurate and trustworthy |
 | **Availability** | Ensure access | Redundancy, backups | Users can access when needed |

----

 ## Status

 **CIA Triad Framework: MASTERED**

-This foundation unlocks understanding of:
-- Phase 2: IAM (confidentiality through permissions)
-- Phase 3: Network security (integrity of traffic)
-- Phase 4: Data security (all three applied to data)
-- All future security decisions

----

 **Key Learning:** CIA Triad is THE framework for security engineering.
 Every decision you make in security relates back to these three pillars.